Phosphor

 • Highlighter: ZoneHighlighter drives the overlay's per-zone emphasis state machine (hover, active drag target, just-snapped flash).

-• Assignment value type: AssignmentEntry and LayoutAssignmentKey carry the (screenId, desktop, activity) keys that LayoutRegistry stores assignments under and that the config backend roundtrips.
+• Assignment value type: AssignmentEntry and LayoutAssignmentKey carry the (screenId, desktop, activity) keys that LayoutRegistry stores assignments under.
+The single source of truth for every per-context assignment is the injected PhosphorWindowRule::WindowRuleStore: each assignment is a context-only rule and the cascade is the evaluator's descending-priority walk.

 LayoutRegistry is the concrete counterpart to IZoneLayoutRegistry.
 The interface exists so consumers that only enumerate or look up layouts (read-only previews, settings UI thumbnails) depend on the smaller contract, which is also trivial to mock.